 This story, written by John Milton Oskison, was published on January 28, 1914, in the Richmond, Virginia, Times-Dispatch.
 It’s in the public domain, so I’ll share it here.
-Oskison was part-Cherokee, and was born in the Cherokee nation.
-We can assume that this story is retelling of Native American folklore, possibly Cherokee.
+Oskison was part-Cherokee and was born in the Cherokee nation.
+We can assume that this story is a retelling of Native American folklore, possibly Cherokee.

 New Indian Animal Stories

 Long time ago, in midsummer, when Lalu (the cicada) began to sing, the old women among the Indians used to go our to the fields with their baskets to gather green beans.
 And while they were away in the fields one of the old men would gather the little children and promise to tell them of how the cicada brought the beans to the people if the little ones would only keep quiet until their mothers and their grandmother got back and had put some beans to cook in the pot.